 While Big Nerd Ranch teaches tech skills needed to get a job, they do not help with the job search.
 Pathrise is a full service organization that assists with all phases of the job search.
 Mentors work with fellows on resume and portfolio optimization, cold emailing and reverse recruiting, technical and behavioral interviewing, and negotiation.
 The curriculum is tailored to meet each fellow’s specific needs.

-Pathrise offers a 9% income share agreement so fellows only pay after they land a great tech job.
+The Pathrise income share agreement (ISA) means that our fellows never pay until they land a job they love and start working.
 We never require upfront payments or deposits.
 Fellows in our programs see their interview scores double, finding a job in only 3-5 months on average.